k78ma/quartz/content/Linear Algebra/Subspaces.md

 $$
 Since $f'(x)$ exists and is continuous, $af'(x)$ also exists and is continuous, which means that $af(x)$ is differentiable.
 Thus, $af(x)$ also belongs to the set of differentiable real-valued functions on $\mathbb{R}$, satisfying the closure under scalar multiplication requirement.

-This examples shows the linear structure underlying parts of calculus.
-It requires the result that the sum of two continuous functions is continuous.

 > [!example] Subspace Example 4
 > Show that the set of differentiable real-valued functions $f$ on the interval $(0,3)$ such that $f'(2)=b$ is a subspace of $\mathbb{R}^{(0,3)}$ if and only if $b=0$.